Frequently Asked Questions

 It is best for everyone involved if the parties can reach an agreement with regard to the children.
 If this is not possible, the court will make a determination based on the evidence presented and the best interest of the children.
 Until an order is in place, both parents have equal rights with regard to the children.

 How Is Child Support Calculated?

 Each state has their own guidelines for determining the amount of child support.
 In Texas, these guidelines determine the amount to be paid by the non-custodial parent by looking at their “net resources”, which includes all forms of income after taxes.
 It is presumed that the guideline amount is in the best interest of the children unless it can be shown that there are special circumstances.
 Child support is calculated as 20% of your net resources for one child, 25% for two children, and so on.
 There are caps and other considerations that may affect the calculation.

-If you want to go back to a name that you have previously used, you may request to do so in a divorce.
+If you want to change to a name that you have previously used, you may request to do so in a divorce.
 However, you are still responsible for all debts accrued under your married name.

 Texas is a community property state.
 This means that all property acquired and income earned during the marriage belongs to the community estate no matter whose name the property is in.
 Each spouse has an undivided interest in the community estate.
 In a divorce, spouses can reach an agreement as to the division of their property or leave it up to the court.
 If left up to the court, community property will be divided in a just and right manner.
 This may or may not mean 50/50, depending on the individual circumstances.
 Any property owned by a spouse before marriage or received as a gift or inheritance during the marriage is considered separate property and is not part of the community estate.

 What Do I Do If I’ve Been Served With Divorce Papers?